AleXwern/Libft_ASM/README.md

 | rotate_right     | Rotates num right by n bits.
 Overflow rolls back to left end                            |

 # Issues
 1. Print functions have issues writing some text.
-Arrays are too far away?
+Arrays are too far away as in write doesn't take a long pointer??